 Spring in Pittsburgh

 This is the time for unpredictable weather, but no matter what the day brings, you can count on cool mornings and evenings.
-March and May average 3 and 4 inches of rain, respectively.
+March and May average three and four inches of rain, respectively.
 Thousands of people turn out for Pittsburgh’s St. Patrick’s Day Parade, which lasts about three hours.
 When the weather warms in April, bulbs and wildflowers begin to bloom and the trees bud; the Spring Flower Show at Phipps Conservatory and Botanical Gardens marks the change in season.
 The Pittsburgh Marathon starts the month of May, and Kennywood amusement park opens.

 What to pack: Bring a light jacket and a sweater for those roller coaster temperatures and an umbrella for the rain.
 Walking shoes are a must if you’ll be hiking, biking, or exploring neighborhoods on foot.